akretion/ooor/README.md

 You can use OOOR in a standalone (J)Ruby application, or in a Rails application.
-For both example we assume that you already started some OpenERP server on localhost, with XML/RPC on port 8069 (default), with a database called 'database_name', with username 'admin' and password 'admin'.
+For both example we assume that you already started some OpenERP server on localhost, with XML/RPC on port 8069 (default), with a database called 'mybase', with username 'admin' and password 'admin'.

 In all case, you first need to install the ooor gem: